MarkusLoennig/project_template/README.md

 _Otherwise the experiment has failed and needs to be re-evaluated (set-up, assumptions, execution, environment)._

-- The experiment will be repeated after one week with a shorter viewing time, reducing the VR recovery from 15 min to 10 to 8 minutes.
+- The experiment will be repeated after one week with a shorter viewing time, reducing the VR recovery from 15 min to 10 minutes.

-- Given the time, there will also be a control experiment with no VR session but a guided tour through the (Barbara Ying) building, to remain within urban environment with no "nature" settings.
+- There will also be a control experiment with no VR session but to remain within the current (urban) environment with no "nature" settings.

 In addition we plan to analyze the data using the Power Analysis or Qualtrics, possibly using code R to visualize results.

+#### Results

+#### Way ahaed

 #### needs for research methods - To Do List
-- [ ] 1.
+- [x] 1.
 Psychological condition survey (quantative scale) - incl. layout and presentation to participant
-- [ ] 2.
+- [x] 2.
 2-Back Test software to measure (standardized, incl. time and error recoring) - incl. presentation and handling constrains
-- [ ] 3.
+- [x] 3.
 Testing procedure --> Stressors: Digit Span Forward / Backward Test, Search and Memory Task Test, Sustained Atteintion to Response Tests - incl. recoring and visualization of results (standard in software?)
 - [x] 4.
 Nature Scene VR software (free/low cost)
 - [X] 5.
 Implementation of Soft- and Hardware (Oculus Go)
 - [ ] 6.
 Decision on significance of resulting data (threshold, CI)
-- [ ] 7.
+- [x] 7.
 Formal description of research methods
-- [ ] 8.
+- [x] 8.
 Software for analyzing and manipulating the data (response time, failure rate, significance, presentation)
-- [ ] 9.
+- [x] 9.
 Definition on way ahead, proposal for further studies.

 ## References